HanmaDaiki/testTask/README.md

 $ npm install
 ```

-rename frontend/.env.example to frontend/.env and add your backend port
+rename frontend/.env.example to frontend/.env and add your backend port in this file

 ```
 $ npm run dev